 That’s because the production costs associated with developing video games can be a huge barrier when it comes to getting your project over the finishing line.

-Fortunately, this guide will help you see if you’re eligible for VGTR and how to unlock valuable extra funding.
+Fortunately, we’ll help you see if you’re eligible for VGTR and unlock valuable extra funding.

 VGTR claims work by reducing your profits or increasing your loss, so that in either case, you’ll have less corporation tax to pay.

 This amounts to whichever is the lower of the following:

 Where your company is making a loss, some or all of the loss can be used to receive a tax credit rate of 25%.

 If that’s as complicated as it sounds, that’s because it is.
 The amount you can claim will obviously depend very much on your company’s spend, as well as whether it’s making a profit or loss, meaning there is no one-size-fits-all answer to how much you may get.
 That’s why it’s best to let us prepare your claim for you.

 The BFI cultural test is a points-based test used to classify your video game as British.
 The Adsum team can help you apply for this certification.